top of page

 WHAT WE ARE DOING

 The Coral Conservation Society works to raise awareness of the need to restore and conserve coral.
-We participate in coral larval propagation research and active reef restoration of endangered Acropora coral on the Mesoamerican Reef off the Caribbean coast of Mexico.
-We are a small organization consisting mostly of volunteers.
+We participate in coral larval propagation research and reef restoration of endangered Acropora coral on the Mesoamerican Reef off the Caribbean coast of Mexico.
+We prepare coral educational material and provide coral conservation project management support.
+We are a small organization consisting entirely of volunteers.

 Our Work